Hadja Lahbib: Minister of Foreign Affairs

 On 26 November 2022, Lahbib and prime minister Alexander De Croo visited Ukraine.

 In September 2023, MR, through the voices of Hadja Lahbib and David Clarinval, asked the Ministry of Defense to reconsider the possibility of delivering F-16s to Ukraine.
 Hadja Lahbib explained, “The best way to protect Belgium is by sending F-16s to Ukraine.”

 On 7 October, Hadja Lahbib swiftly condemned the October 7 attacks carried out by Hamas and Palestinian Islamic Jihad against Israel.
 Since that day, the Ministry of Foreign Affairs has been calling for the release of all hostages.

-In May 2024, during Ukrainian President Volodymyr Zelensky's visit to Belgium, the Minister of Foreign Affairs announced that 30 F-16 fighter jets would be delivered to Ukraine by 2028.
+In May 2024, during Ukrainian President Volodymyr Zelenskyy's visit to Belgium, the Minister of Foreign Affairs announced that 30 F-16 fighter jets would be delivered to Ukraine by 2028.

-During the Belgian presidency of Europe during the first semester of 2024, she urged to "deprive Hungary — which took over the presidency in July— of voting rights" in the European Union.
+During the Belgian presidency of Europe during the first semester of 2024, she urged to "deprive Hungary – which took over the presidency in July – of voting rights" in the European Union.

 In July 2024, she criticized Israel's occupation of the Palestinian territories, saying that "Belgium will always stand up for the respect of international law."
 In August 2024, she "strongly" condemned the Al-Tabaeen school attack in Gaza by Israel.

 Issues

 In June 2023, Lahbib won a vote of no confidence in parliament after granting visas to delegations from Iranian and Russian cities, including the mayor of Tehran (known as the "butcher of Tehran"), to attend a mayors' convention in Brussels earlier that month.
 Her MR party had threatened to leave the government if she were forced to resign, which would have led the government to collapse.

-In November 2022, she met with the Qatari labor minister Ali bin Samikh Al Marri, who is accused of corruption, to discuss human rights, women’s rights, and LGBTQ rights in Qatar.
+In November 2022, she met with the Qatari labor minister Ali bin Samikh Al Marri, who is accused of corruption, to discuss human rights, women's rights, and LGBTQ rights in Qatar.